 Neil holds an undergraduate degree from Boston College; an MBA from Boston University and an MPA from Harvard University’s Kennedy School of Government, where he was awarded a Roy and Lila Ash Fellowship for Innovations in Democracy and Governance.
 He was a Jesuit Volunteer in JVC Southwest.
 He currently serves on the board of Rebuilding Together Boston.

-Taylor Perkins is Assistant Director of the Corcoran Center and teaches the course Urban Action Lab in the Carroll School of Management.
-Additionally, Taylor leads the Center’s experiential learning efforts, directing the Corcoran Center Summer Internship program, mentoring the Center’s team of research assistants, and managing the day-to-day operations of the Center.
+Taylor Perkins is Associate Director of the Corcoran Center and teaches the course Urban Action Lab in the Carroll School of Management.
+Taylor leads the Center’s experiential learning efforts, directing the Corcoran Center summer internship program, mentoring the Center’s teams of research assistants and program staff, and managing the day-to-day operations of the Center.

-Taylor has experience in both higher education and business settings.
+Taylor has ten years of experience in higher education and business.
 He served as Strategic Planning Specialist, reporting directly to the CIO at Amherst College.
 At Amherst, Taylor led initiatives aimed at modernizing the delivery of student services across multiple campus areas, including alcohol education, campus post office technology transformation, and massive open online courses (MOOCs).
 Additionally, he advised student leaders as liaison to the student government, and served as a member of the campus-wide Strategic Planning Support Committee on Technology.
 Taylor has also spent time in the financial services sector as an Associate at both The Bank of New York Mellon and Daintree Advisors in Boston.

-Taylor is a graduate of Amherst College, where he majored in both Black Studies and Political Science, and Harvard University where he earned an Ed.M. in Higher Education from Harvard Graduate School of Education.
-At Amherst he was a four-year member of the varsity track and field team, and was selected to the NESCAC All-Academic Team.
+Taylor is a graduate of Amherst College, where he double majored in Black Studies and Political Science, and Harvard University, where he earned an Ed.M. in Higher Education from the Harvard Graduate School of Education.
+At Amherst he was a four-year member of the varsity track and field team.

-Taylor lives in Cambridge, MA with his wife Dr. Jessica Mueller, a general surgery resident physician at Massachusetts General Hospital.
-Outside of Boston College Taylor enjoys stand up paddle boarding, skiing, and cycling.
+Taylor lives in Cambridge, MA with his wife Dr. Jessica Mueller, a surgeon.
+Outside of Boston College Taylor is an avid boater, skier, and cyclist.